AntonBrinkCodes/opencap-core-local/README.md

 5. change directory to Examples and Run `python -m pip install -r localRequirements.txt`

    N.B: The localRequirements.txt has not been updated for a while and may be missing some files.
-   There is a environment.yml file in the Examples folder that can be used with `conda env create -f environment.yml` to create the environment.
+   There is a .yml file in the Examples/Local folder that can be used with `conda env create -f localEnvironment.yml` to create the environment.
 Currently working with CUDA 12.4.

 6. If needed add paths to getDataDirectory, getOpenPoseDirectory and getMMposeDirectory functions in utils.py.